hwong5208/InsightUBC/DevPlanD2.md

-+Implement InsightFacade by refactoring the code in RouteHandler
++ Implement InsightFacade by refactoring the code in RouteHandler

 By Oct 14